changj35513-appdev/personal-to-do-list/README.md

 ✨ Aesthetic ✨

- >> 2. Separate each list into it's own div.
  3. Turn Edit and Delete into icon buttons.
  4. Once clicked, pop up little window to create, change, confirm or deny
  5. Turn "New category" into own little plus icon at right edge of other lists
- 6. On each category, randomly generated color.
+ 6. On each category, turn background black and translucent
  7. Turn bookmarking task into an exclamation point checkbox and highlight underneath category title
  8. Next tasks (3 total displayed), fade out the other's text a little
  10. Hovering over task unfades it